 Food - Ideally, find out what the puppy is currently eating.
 If it's a complete and balanced diet specifically designed for puppies, buying the same kind of food will help you prevent your puppy from having tummy upsets.
-We feed our puppies Purina Puppy Food Complete with Chicken.

 If you want to change diets, do it gradually-mixing progressively smaller quantities of your puppy's current food with progressively larger quantities of the new food.
 If your puppy experiences nausea or diarrhea for more than 24 hours, contact your veterinarian.